kennyrnwilson/javascript-ecosystem/README.md

 ```

 ## Basic Client Server and debugging
 We will use a very simple client server example that we can build out in order to elucidate various tools and features.
-The basic client-server logic is [here](./code/basic-client-server/README.MD)
+The basic client-server logic is [here](./code/basic-client-server/README.MD).
+In this introductory section I also show how to perform basic JavaScript debugging using Visual Studio Code of both Server Side and Front End logic.

+## JavaScript Modules
+In this section I introduce JavaScript modules and show the basic usages of the modern ecma script module format.
+I also very briefly cover the old CommonJS modules.[here](./code/javascript-module-formats/README.MD)